Graduate Diploma in Accounting

 This programme is for those with a degree in another subject who want to progress their career into accounting.

-Meet the accounting needs of any business and you’ll be in high demand.
-You’ll learn the theory and practice of accountancy, critical thinking, decision-making and business analysis.
+Students will learn the theory and practice of accountancy, critical thinking, decision-making, and business analysis.
 The course also includes financial reports and business tax regulations.
-Before you graduate, you’ll complete an accounting project for a real business as your final assignment.
+Before completing their study, students will complete an accounting project for a real business as their final assignment.

-To enrol in this programme you will have to demonstrate a knowledge of recording and processing financial transactions using a double entry accounting system and the preparation of financial statements, as well as an understanding of analysis and interpretation of financial statements and reports.
+To enrol in this programme potential students will need to demonstrate knowledge of recording and processing financial transactions using a double entry accounting system and the preparation of financial statements, as well as show an understanding of analysis and interpretation of financial statements and reports.

-This qualification will not allow you to practice as a chartered accountant.
-To practice as a chartered accountant you must become a member of the Charted Accountants Australia New Zealand (CAANZ) or CPA Australia and undertake professional accounting training.
+This qualification will not allow graduates to practice as a chartered accountant.
+To practice as a chartered accountant graduates must become a member of the Charted Accountants Australia New Zealand (CAANZ) or CPA Australia and undertake professional accounting training.
 For more information visit www.charteredaccountantsanz.com or www.cpaaustralia.com.au.